 1. The first exhibition had works painted on cigar box lids

-The “9 x 5” Impressionism Exhibition of 1889 got its name because the artists painted their work on the lids of cigar boxes, which measured 9 x 5 inches.
-Australian artists in the late 19th century, much like French Impressionists, were interested in capturing the changing nature of light as well as depicting modern scenes.
+The 9 x 5 Impressionism Exhibition of 1889 got its name because the artists painted their work on the lids of cigar boxes, which measured 9 x 5 inches (22.8 x 12.7 cm).
+Australian Impressionism artists in the late 19th century, much like French Impressionists, were interested in capturing the changing nature of light as well as depicting modern scenes.
 They painted outdoors (“en plein air” as the French said).
 Their depictions of the hot glaring light in Australia set against a blue sky, as in Conder’s Under a Southern Sky, allowed these artists to put their own spin on the Impressionism movement.

 2. They were known as the Heidelberg School

-The artists who took part in the “9 x 5” Impressionist exhibit – Tom Roberts, Arthur Streeton and Charles Conder – formed an artist camp in Heidelberg, now a suburb of Melbourne.
+The artists who took part in the 9 x 5 Impressionist exhibit – Tom Roberts, Arthur Streeton and Charles Conder – formed an artist camp in Heidelberg, now a suburb of Melbourne.
 They lived in a farmhouse for two summers and painted outside.
-Even though they were not part of an official academy or school, these artists became known as the Heidelberg School.
+Even though they were not part of an official academy or school, these Australian Impressionism artists became known as the Heidelberg School.

 3. They helped create a national identity for Australia